raster-foundry/blasterjs/README.md

 ### Dependencies

-You will need to have installed `styled-components` in the application you want to use Blaster in.
+You will need to have installed `styled-components` as well as `styled-system` in the application you want to use Blaster in.

+`npm install --save styled-component styled-system`

 ## Development